hasic-haris/one_step_retrosynth_ai/README.md

 Everything else will be installed automatically as requirements for the base libraries.

-#### Configuration
+#### 2. Configuration
-The general configuration of each step is stored in the ```config.json``` file, which consists of four main sections:
+The general configuration of each step is stored in the `config.json` file, which consists of four main sections:

 1. **dataset_config** - This section contains parameters which are related to the initial dataset processing.
-In order to initially run the code, please change the input _output_folder_ path to a folder with enough disk space where the output files can be generated.
-The needed output disk space is approximately less than 100GB.
+In order to initially run the code, please change the input `output_folder` path to a folder with enough disk space where the output files can be generated.
+The needed output disk should be less than approx. 100 GB.
 2. **descriptor_config** - This section contains parameters which are related to the generation of all molecular fingerprint descriptors.
 In order to initially run the code, no changes are needed.
 3. **model_config** - This section contains parameters which are related to the model architecture.
 In order to initially run the code, no changes are needed since the logs will be generated in the project folder.
 4. **evaluation_config** - This section contains parameters which are related to the final evaluation of the method.
-In order to initially run the code, please change the input _final_evaluation_dataset_ path to the generated evaluation dataset.
-The default values is the combination of _output_folder_ and _final_evaluation_dataset.pkl_.
+In order to initially run the code, please change the input `final_evaluation_dataset` path to the generated evaluation dataset.
+The default value is the combination of the `output_folder` parameter value, and the `final_evaluation_dataset.pkl` string.

-#### 1. Dataset Preparation
+#### 3. Dataset Preparation
 _**WARNING:** This part of the code is currently running on CPU only, and it requires a decent amount of resources to reproduce quickly.
-Main bottlenecks are RAM (up to ~80GB) and output disk space (up to ~100GB).
+Main bottlenecks are RAM (up to ~80 GB) and output disk space (up to ~100 GB).
 This is due to the large amount of 1024-bit fingerprints being handled.
 If you do not have that kind of hardware available, please feel free to modify the `dataset_construction.py` functions which deal with the filtering of the non-reactive fingerprints, which is the part of the code that requires the most amount of resources.
 If this is done, you can run this code easily on any computer with limited resources.
 Of course, the multiprocessing version of this code will be added later, since it is currently not that big of a priority for the authors._

-The [starting dataset](https://github.com/connorcoley/retrosim/blob/master/retrosim/data/data_processed.csv) is now included in the repository and the pre-processed version be generated by running the following command:
+The [starting dataset](https://github.com/connorcoley/retrosim/blob/master/retrosim/data/data_processed.csv) is now included in the repository, and the pre-processed version be generated by running the following command:

 ```shell script
 python -m scripts.prepare_dataset config.json
 ```

-The process consists out of 5 steps and the final dataset is saved in the _output_folder_ specified in the configuration.
+The process consists out of 5 steps, and the final dataset is saved in the `output_folder` specified in the configuration.

-#### 2. Model Training
+#### 4. Model Training
-The specified model can be trained and assessed by running the following command:
+The described models can be trained and assessed by running the following command:

 ```shell script
 python -m scripts.train_model config.json
 ```

-All of the hyper-parameters are specified in the configuration.
+All the hyper-parameters are specified in the `model_config` section of the configuration.

-#### 3. Full Pipeline Application
+#### 5. Running the Full Pipeline
-_WARNING: Still under construction in the sense that it requires additional parameter updates and cosmetics.
-Main functionality should work correctly._

 The full single-step retrosynthesis pipeline can be assessed by running the following command:

 ```shell script
 python -m scripts.run_evaluation config.json
 ```

-All of the hyper-parameters are specified in the configuration.
+All the hyper-parameters are specified in the `evaluation_config` section of the configuration.

 ### Contact
 For any questions and inquiries please feel free to [contact](mailto:hasic@cb.cs.titech.ac.jp) the authors.